 In pranayama practice, counting, while also very useful, can have pernicious effects too.
 Not only it focuses the mind on quantity rather than quality, but it can easily pull it into a competitive mood where we try to do more and more (for example with longer and longer kumbaka), and forget to notice when we are doing to much.
 Again, experimenting with dropping the counting all together was very interesting, and I now tend to use only occasional counting, more as a way to check where I am rather than as a guide to where I should be.

 Ultimately, counting is a tool.
-And, as anyone who has used a sledge hammer to crack a nut can tell you, using the right tool for the job at hand makes the job easier, safer and quicker.
+Sledge hammers are useful for driving fencing posts but everyone knows they are not the best tools to crack nuts.
+And any tradesman will tell you that using the right tool for the job at hand makes the job easier, safer and quicker.

 So, still counting?
 Well, sometimes...